lpcprog#

 - erase_page(start_page, end_page, print_status=True)#

-This command is used to erase one or more page(s) of on-chip flash memory.
+Erase one or more pages of on-chip flash memory.

 - Parameters: